EyeSift

 July 2023 — OpenAI shuts down its own detector.
 In a signal that received more attention in the research community than in media coverage, OpenAI removed its AI Text Classifier after six months.
 The stated reason: 26% true positive rate on AI-generated text, 9% false positive rate on human writing.
 The company that built ChatGPT could not reliably detect its own output.
 This event should have fundamentally reset the detection-as-enforcement debate.
 Its influence on institutional policy was slower than warranted.

 2024 — The policy revision wave.
 A 2024 Digital Education Council survey found that institutions across the US, UK, and EU were actively revising their AI policies at a rate not seen since the FERPA era.
 The direction of revision was consistent: away from categorical prohibition, toward framework-based approaches that defined acceptable use parameters.
-Harvard's revised language, distributed to faculty in Spring 2024, exemplified the emerging standard: "instructors should state explicitly in each syllabus whether, and how, AI tools may be used in their courses."
+Harvard's Bok Center now encourages all instructors to include an AI policy on course syllabi and to repeat it on Canvas, assignment prompts, class meetings, and office hours.

 2026 — The fragmentation era.
 Where policy now stands is genuinely heterogeneous.
 A 2026 WriteBros.ai survey of 25 major university policies found that not a single one is identical to another.
 Blanket bans still exist — primarily at institutions with strong religious or honor-code traditions.
 At the other extreme, several research-intensive universities have introduced mandatory AI literacy requirements and courses that require AI tool use.
 The median institution sits somewhere in the middle: a course-level framework with disclosure requirements, detection as an investigative trigger, and graduated consequences based on severity and intent.